mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 ```
 These components are analogous to parts of a sentence; the **subject**
 and **object** can be thought of as nouns in the sentence and the **predicate**
 is akin to a verb or relationship that connects the **subject** and **object**.
-The semantic triple
-expresses the statement about the associated resource.
+The semantic triple  expresses the statement about the associated resource.
 After processing the EML into a semantic web format,
 such as RDF/XML, the semantic statement becomes interpretable by machines.

 RDF is *not* designed to be displayed to people.
 It is designed so that components are accessible
 through the Web, for computers to look up precise definitions and relationships between these resources
 and other concepts.
-The three components of a semantic triple should be HTTP URIs (uniform resource
+To simplfy their use, the three components of a semantic triple should be
-identifiers), which are
+HTTP URIs (uniform resource identifiers), which are

 - globally unique and persistent (unchanging), and
 - resolvable or dereferenceable